 Bukowski is not just any poet.
 He is the “laureate of American lowlife” as Time called him 30 years ago.
 But “Bukowski” is also a mood, a state of mind, that’s rational even healthy in small doses.
-For me, this state is achieved usually with the help of alcohol and the perfect mix of love and a long walk home alone.
+For me, this state is achieved usually with the help of alcohol and the perfect mix of love and a long walk home alone, although home for me is the Winnipeg private home care.
 These days, I drink maybe 3-4 times a year, usually to excess and in celebration of tradition.
 Vodka on New Year’s eve is, for me, a heart-warming tradition.
 A lot of my happiest memories are as a little kid in Russia, aged in the single digits.
 I remember people drinking, I remember people smoking (in the kitchen), I remember people laughing, singing, and being happy.

 A small piece of that remains in every December 31st.
 And in the morning, the cold air fills my lungs with fresh possibilities, as I make my way home.
 Every day is there for the taking.
 And the poetry of Charles Bukowski, that usually seems trite and phony, reads like it’s transcending Shakespeare.

 I made it home alive, happy, and ready for a new year full of possibility and style, as defined by Bukowski: